How to Apply

 August 23: LOIs close, 5pm Pacific

-September 28: Selected organizations invited to submit full application.
+September 23: Selected organizations invited to submit full application.

-(October 13: Grant reports due from fall 2022 cycle, 5pm Pacific time.)
+October 25: Grant reports due from fall 2023 cycle, 5pm Pacific time.

-October 27: Full applications close, 5pm Pacific
+October 23: Full applications close, 5pm Pacific

 All grant cycles are open to the public.
 Please know that we are working continually to make our funding more responsive and accessible.
 We welcome feedback and suggestions.

-Eligibility
+Grant Eligibility

-Returning applicants:
+Returning applicants

 To be eligible for Ronald W. Naito MD Foundation funding, your organization must: